 Hesser was inducted into the Missouri Basketball Coaches Association Hall of Fame in 2014, the Bartlesville Area Sports of Hall of Fame in 2011 and the Oklahoma Basketball Coaches Association Hall of Fame in 2007.

-As a player, Hesser was a two-sport standout at Stillwater High, excelling in both basketball and football.
+As a student-athlete, Hesser was a two-sport standout at Stillwater High School, excelling in both basketball and football.
 He started his college playing career in both sports at New Mexico Military Academy before moving on to finish his college education, and playing days, at the University of Central Oklahoma.

-His playing career ultimately cut short by a leg injury, Hesser finished his undergraduate degree work at Oklahoma State, then earned his master’s degree in secondary education from Oklahoma in 1985.
+His playing career ultimately cut short by a leg injury, Hesser finished his undergraduate degree at Oklahoma State, then earned a Master’s degree in secondary education from Oklahoma University in 1985.

 Hesser and his wife, Patti, have one son, Tyler, a daughter-in-law Stephanie, and two grandchildren.